-Olympic Hot Springs Trail is a 5.3 mile moderately trafficked out and back trail located near Port Angeles, WA that features hot springs and is good for all skill levels.
+Olympic Hot Springs Trail is a 5.3 mile moderately trafficked out and back trail located near Port Angeles, Washington that features hot springs and is good for all skill levels.
 The trail offers a number of activity options and is accessible from May until October.

 A short, fairly easy hike through moss covered trees leads to a series of hot springs scattered throughout the woods.
 The water is a great temperature, there is camping in the area (with permits), and there is a chance for a secluded soak depending on which pool you choose to soak in.